 - History, KS1, Play in a Day

-Great Fire of London drama workshops allow children in Key Stage 1 to develop their knowledge and understanding through fun and participation.
+The Great Fire Of London KS1 activities & drama workshops allow to develop their knowledge and understanding through fun and participation.
 This is learning that really sticks!

 Pupils learn about how the fire started, why it spread so quickly and the impact on the city and people of London – all in just one school day.
 They perform as the characters, explore the emotion and learn about the timeline.
 The learning is pupil led and completely inclusive.